iam-mhaseeb/kibar/README.md

 1. Clone the repository
 2. Install dependencies
-3. Run with command `python scrapper,py` to get started
+3. Run with command `python scrapper.py` to get started
 4. You are good to go!